The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The organization of the Florence Conference and the international (re-)construction of Italian physics after World War II

-Amaldi proposed hosting the conference in Florence, one of the most beautiful Italian historical cities, in May, during the ``Maggio Musicale Fiorentino," an internationally renowned opera and arts festival \cite{polvaniDiscorsoInaugurale1949a}.
-After having secured the financial support of the CNR, which allocated funds to defray the local conference costs, including hotel expenses for international speakers,\footnote{Segreteria Generale del CNR to Polvani, June 30, 1948, Box 3, folder 3, Presidenza Polvani, Correspondence 1947-1959 (hereafter Polvani-ASIF), ASIF.} SIF formally nominated Florence as the conference location.
 The enchanting Florentine setting was certainly perceived by both Italian and international physicists as an ideal backdrop to foster one of the conference's primary objectives: the formation of an international scientific community.
 Initial doubts as to whether to hold the conference in Italy or the United States rapidly faded away.
-Florence was too attractive as a stage to establish human contacts, which, as many historians have shown, is among the main goals of scientific conferences~\cite{biggArtGatheringHistories2023,biggCommunicatingScienceMediating2023,dastonRivalsHowScientists2023,somsenGoddessThatWe2023}.
-IUPAP President Henrik Kramers made it quite explicit in his inaugural discourse of the conference that Florence, as a symbol of Italian cultural renaissance, was a perfect place to support the renaissance of human interactions among physicists after the ruins of World War \cite{kramersDiscoursOuverture1949}.
+Florence was too attractive as a stage to establish human contacts, which, as many historians have shown, is among the main goals of scientific conferences~\citep{biggArtGatheringHistories2023,biggCommunicatingScienceMediating2023,dastonRivalsHowScientists2023,somsenGoddessThatWe2023}.
+IUPAP President Henrik Kramers made it quite explicit in his inaugural discourse of the conference that Florence, as a symbol of Italian cultural renaissance, was a perfect place to support the renaissance of human interactions among physicists after the ruins of World War~\citep{kramersDiscoursOuverture1949}.
 As Polvani wrote to the Rector of the University of Florence, Bruno Borghi, the conference would ``be truly worthy both from a scientific point of view (the names of those who will be taking part ensure this) and from the point of view of the decorum, dignity and value that Florence and its University have unforgettably had.''\footnote{Polvani to Borghi, January 27, 1949, Carteggio e Atti dell'amministrazione centrale, Filza anno 1949, Fascicolo n.19/c, ``Convegno Internazionale di Meccanica Statistica,'' ASUFi, University of Florence (hereafter 19/c-ASUFi).} Other factors, such as the logistical ease for European scientists to travel to Italy compared to crossing the Atlantic and the strategic desire to reintegrate Italy into the circle of esteemed democratic and scientifically progressive nations while hastening the disassociation from its Fascist past, may have also influenced the decision.
 The allure of the SIF proposal was so compelling that by November 1948, the IUPAP Executive Committee not only embraced the invitation but Fleury also suggested scheduling its annual meeting in Florence immediately before the conference of the Commission on Thermodynamics and Statistical Mechanics, so that Executive Committee members could attend the scientific conference.\footnote{Fleury to Polvani, November 27, 1948, Box 1, Folder 2, Polvani-ASIF.}